bar2sek/homelab/hypervisor/README.md

 ### Add High Availability (auto live migration of individual VMs in case of node failure)

 1. Start with VM in a shut down state.
-1. DataCenter > Add > Select VM to have HA > Fill in fields and selected 'Started' for state.
+1. DataCenter > HA > Add > Select VM to have HA > Fill in fields and selected 'Started' for state.
 1. VM should start when completed as specified.

 ### Setup Ceph Cluster